Trinity College, Hartford, CT (English)

 I have been a fully licensed middle school English teacher since September of 2004.
 I have a BA in English from Trinity College and a Master's degree in the Teaching of English from Columbia University's Teachers College.
 I also earned National Board Certification in Early Adolescent English Language Arts in 2009.
 I taught 7th and 8th grade English and social studies in the New York City public school system for seven and a half years.

-I am currently taking time off from the public school classroom to be home with my one-year-old daughter.
-While I am absolutely enjoying my time at home with her, I do miss the classroom.
-There is particular thrill that all teachers feel after they help a student understand a concept for the first time.
+I am currently taking time off from the public school classroom to be at home with my four-year-old daughter and one-year-old son.
+While I am absolutely enjoying my time at home with them, I do miss the classroom.
+There is a particular thrill that all teachers feel after they help a student understand a concept for the first time.
 That thrill is magnified when the teacher knows that a student has been struggling with a skill or concept for some time.
 I miss being able to work with a classroom of students and their parents to help them achieve their goals.
 Now, I am happy to be putting all of my training and knowledge from the classroom to good use as a tutor.

 With over seven and a half years of teaching English in a middle school classroom, I feel confident that I can help students improve their reading and writing skills.
 From my work in college as an English major, to my graduate degree work in the Teaching of English, to my pursuit of National Board Certification in Early Adolescent English Language Arts, I have always been devoted to the subject of English and to helping students develop a comfort and understanding for the subject I love.